 How Green are Electric Cars?

 So is switching from ICEs to EVs really a greener option?
-We explore in this guide.
+We explore the question in this guide.

 By moving from the internal combustion engine (ICE) to an equivalent electric car, you will significantly reduce your carbon footprint and air quality impacts.
 This guide explores:

 - How green electricity actually is